LabKey/labkey-ui-components/README.md

 #### 1. Install yarn

 [Yarn](https://yarnpkg.com) is a package manager much like npm.
-We use it instead of npm due to it's support for [workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).
+We use it instead of npm due to its support for [workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).
 There a couple of different ways to install yarn.
 If you have npm you can do a global install:

 ```sh
 npm install yarn -g